FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Other optimisation goals for scheduling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Next to market prices, optimisation goals like reduced CO₂ emissions are sometimes required.
-There are mutiple ways to measure this, e.g. against the CO₂ mix in the grid, or the use of fossil fuels.
+There are multiple ways to measure this, e.g. against the CO₂ mix in the grid, or the use of fossil fuels.

 Scheduling of other flexible asset types